vsly-ru/widget_fadein/README.md

-# widget_fadein
+# FadeIn widget
-FadeIn &amp; FadeOut animation widget for Flutter.
+A simple Flutter Fade In & Fade Out animation widget with configurable duration, delay and offset.